The Best of the Worst

 The Bible Tells Me So by Peter Enns

 I'm sure someone is laughing at this recommendation.
 Some might think of Enns as one of the antagonistic modern attackers of inerrancy.
 Yet, the gent continues to affirm the divinity of Christ and the bodily resurrection.
 He's okay in my book despite my disagreements with his understanding of the Old Testament.
 The Bible Tells Me So was one of my favorite reads last year.
 It is thoroughly enjoyable to read Enns.
 He is funny, descriptive, and provocative.
-The formed professor of Westminster Theological Seminary is no technical slouch either.
+The former professor of Westminster Theological Seminary is no technical slouch either.
 The man knows his stuff and this laymen-oriented book was pretty stinking fun to read.

 I disagree with almost every one of Enns' conclusions, but I appreciate his concern about existing questions.
 These are questions that many in the church have.
 They are certainly the questions the world has.
 I find it unfair when conservatives simply shout "stop asking questions" — let's dig into the questions.
 In asking questions of the Bible, we affirm its authority not negate it.
 In disagreeing with Enns on the answers, we will learn how to speak more efficiently with our neighbor.